 What Is The Dosage Of Promethazine For Children?

 Promethazine is available as tablets, syrups, suppositories, and injectable solutions.
 Seek a pediatrician’s prescription before giving this drug to children.
 The following table may help you understand the Promethazine dosage, with reference to Phenergan brand oral tablets, syrups, and rectal suppositories containing Promethazine HCl for pediatric patients (4).

 Note: Promethazine HCl syrup contains 5-6.25mg drug per 5ml of liquid.
 Dosage to be calculated accordingly (5).
 Promethazine suppositories and tablets are available in 12.5mg dosage.
-Consult a doctor to know the best form of Promethazine for your child’s condition.
+Before using Promethazine or Phenergan for kids, consult a doctor to know the appropriate dosage and form based on your child’s condition.

 What Are The Side Effects Of Promethazine In Children?